-“The wind blows where it wants to, and you hear its sound, but you don’t know where it comes from or where its going.
+“The wind blows where it wants to, and you hear its sound, but you don’t know where it comes from or where it’s going.
 That’s how it is with everyone who has been born from the Spirit” (Jn.
 3.8).

 The sisters of Lazarus, Mary and Martha, send a messenger to find Jesus and inform him that Lazarus is sick.
 John 11.3, initiates the action.
 The messenger presents the problem.
 Jesus says with some surety, (4) “This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.”

 He infers the sickness is not what it appears to be.
 As is written in v.
 4, Jesus seems to comprehend a different principle at work: “that the Son of God might be glorified.”
 He says that the sickness is for the glory of God, an incongruous statement at best, then adds the reference to himself.
 This brief statement properly orders events.
 God is glorified first, and it is by reflection you become elevated, enlightened and brought into the light, glorified.
-God is first cause, He comes first.
+God is the first cause, He comes first.

 Much of the crux of the Lazarus story lies with Jesus’ soul-identity, and what will later be his revealed identity.
 However, the story lends itself to our identity as a soul as well.
 Who you are right now, your relationship to God (just as Jesus has a relationship), serves to point to the united glory of person and relationship.
-The Lazarus story offers a profound understanding in Oneness when perceived through the identity of Jesus, but this understanding also pertains to each individual.
+The Lazarus story offers a profound understanding of Oneness when perceived through the identity of Jesus, but this understanding also pertains to each individual.
 Jesus understands his relationship to God.
-He also understands himself in the moment.
+He also understands himself at the moment.
 He is at One, and at peace within that relationship– he can only be glorified when he sublimates himself.

 As our years lengthen, every soul who walks in the Way needs to attend to his place with God.
 This settlement, or place with God, will be more important the longer you travel this pathway.
 More and more this settlement will deal with your identity as a soul.
 The spirit may pierce the veil, but it is the mind that must comprehend.
-This deepening of knowledge, perception and willingness to become revealed in your soul-nature becomes necessary to the Way.
+This deepening of knowledge, perception, and willingness to become revealed in your soul-nature becomes necessary to the Way.

 BEYOND the VEIL